 Don't have room for a pond?

-Try making a bucket pond instead - they are still great for wildlife!
+Try making a small wildlife pond or a bucket pond instead - they are still great for wildlife!

 Sighting your pond

 Avoid shade - a sunny, sheltered spot is best.
 Sun should reach the pond most of the day.